stellio-hub/stellio-context-broker/docs/roadmap.md

 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for end of March 2021:

-- Finish implementation of multi-attributes support
+- Implement multi-attributes support for GeoProperties [#101](https://github.com/stellio-hub/stellio-context-broker/issues/101)
-- Finish implementation of common behaviors as defined in the NGSI-LD specification
+- Finish implementation of common cross-cutting behaviors as defined in the NGSI-LD specification [#11](https://github.com/stellio-hub/stellio-context-broker/issues/11), [#12](https://github.com/stellio-hub/stellio-context-broker/issues/12), [#52](https://github.com/stellio-hub/stellio-context-broker/issues/52), [#146](https://github.com/stellio-hub/stellio-context-broker/issues/146), [#206](https://github.com/stellio-hub/stellio-context-broker/issues/206), [#287](https://github.com/stellio-hub/stellio-context-broker/issues/287)
-- Implement the discovery endpoints introduced in version 1.3.1 of the NGSI-LD specification
+- Implement the discovery endpoints introduced in version 1.3.1 of the NGSI-LD specification [#268](https://github.com/stellio-hub/stellio-context-broker/issues/268)
-- Implement support for geo-queries on entities
-- Expose an API allowing the management of authorizations inside the information context

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

+- Expose an API allowing the management of authorizations inside the information context
+- Implement support for geo-queries on entities
 - Implement support for the temporal evolution of relationships
 - Finish implementation of the temporal API
 - Implement support for the all the supported data types (e.g. structured property value)
 - Implement distributed capabilities (via support of Context Source as defined in the NGSI-LD specification)
 - Experiment with an alternative Graph database (namely Janus Graph)
+- Complete the requirements to become an approved full Generic Enabler

 ## Long term